argoproj/argo-cd/docs/operator-manual/security.md

 <!-- markdownlint-disable MD027 -->
-> NOTE: for AWS EKS clusters, [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) is used to authenticate to the external cluster, which uses IAM roles in lieu of locally stored tokens, so token rotation is not needed, and revokation is handled through IAM.
+> NOTE: for AWS EKS clusters, [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) is used to authenticate to the external cluster, which uses IAM roles in lieu of locally stored tokens, so token rotation is not needed, and revocation is handled through IAM.
 <!-- markdownlint-enable MD027 -->

 ## Cluster RBAC